Optional Practical Training: History

+1947: Student practical training

+Since before Congress enacted the Immigration and Nationality Act of 1952 (INA), the executive branch under every president from Harry S. Truman onward has interpreted enduring provisions of the immigration laws to permit foreign visitors on student visas to complement their classroom studies with a limited period of postcoursework Optional Practical Training (OPT).
+A 1947 rule allowed foreign students "admitted temporarily to the United States … for the purpose of pursuing a definite course of study" to remain here for up to eighteen months following completion of coursework for "employment for practical training" as required or recommended by their school "for a six-month period subject to extension for not over two additional six-month periods".

 1992: Creation of OPT

-The first Bush administration created Optional Practical Training on July 20, 1992.
-The Justice Department created the program without public comment or notice.
+The first Bush administration created Optional Practical Training with an interim rule on July 20, 1992.
+The Immigration and Naturalization Service created the program without prior public comment or notice.
 The 1990 Immigration Act originally created a time-limited employment pilot program for foreign students on visas.

 2008: Introduction of the STEM OPT Extension

-The STEM extension was announced in a memo by Department of Homeland Security Secretary Michael Chertoff on April 2, 2008, published in the Federal Register issue of Tuesday, April 8, 2008.
+The STEM extension was announced in an interim rule by Department of Homeland Security Secretary Michael Chertoff on April 2, 2008, published in the Federal Register issue of Tuesday, April 8, 2008.
 The STEM extension appears to be directly attributable to Congressional testimony by Microsoft co-founder Bill Gates, March 12, 2008.
 This policy changes shaped foreign students' decision to decide and obtain a STEM degree.
 In addition, foreign students were 18% more likely to have a STEM field degree following the 2008 policy change.
 In addition, the likelihood that a foreign student completes a STEM master's degree rose 33%.

 2008: Challenge from Immigration Reform Law Institute (IRLI)

-The OPT STEM extension announced in April 2008 was challenged in a lawsuit by the Immigration Reform Law Institute filed on May 31, 2008.
+The OPT STEM extension announced in April 2008 was challenged in a lawsuit by the Immigration Reform Law Institute filed on May 29, 2008.
 The organization filed a lawsuit in federal court on behalf of various organizations and individuals challenging the validity of the 17-month OPT extension.
 On August 5, 2008, the lawsuit was rejected by a New Jersey district court judge.